taufei/mynutshahaFrakitsIsAFart/src/docs/index.md

-# Welcome to the Codename Engine Docs
+# Welcome to the Codename Engine Wiki
 Here is documentation on functions of the engine (gameplay and modding), and how to use them for your mod.

 ### Navigation is done via either the sidebar, or by using this chart below: